netboxlabs/netbox-proxmox-automation/README.md

 ## What this implementation *is*

-`netbox-proxmox-ansible` is a client-based system where you can blah blah
+`netbox-proxmox-ansible` is a client-based implementation where you can blah blah

 ## What this implementation *is not*